felipmiguel/batec-ossrdbms-demo/README.md

 dotnet ef database update
 ```

-### Configure Postgres database
+### Configure PostgreSQL database

-Postgres database is configured using Entity Framework Core migrations.
+PostgreSQL database is configured using Entity Framework Core migrations.
 The migrations are located in the `repo.pgsql` folder.
-It is necessary to configure appsettings.json to point to the Postgres database.
+It is necessary to configure appsettings.json to point to the PostgreSQL database.
 To configure the database, use `pgsql_server_name`, `pgsql_database_name` and `pgsql_user_name` output variables from Terraform configuration.

-You can get the connection string as follows:
+You can get the connection string extracting the output variables from the Terraform state.
+For that, execute the following commands in your terminal:

 ```bash
 PGSQL_SERVER=$(terraform output -raw pgsql_server_name)